-North Carolina---covers the wkg disabled, but allows only 8 Rx's/mo (plus another 3 or more on an exception basis).Its aged/disabled level is 100%; its parent level is 36%/49% if wkg ('12) & its CHIP level is 200%.
+North Carolina---covers the wkg disabled, but allows only 8 Rx's/mo (plus another 3 or more on an exception basis).
+Its aged/disabled level is 100%; its parent level is 36%/49% if wkg ('12) & its CHIP level is 200%.
 Its aged-only SPAP was suspended in 2010.
 The legislature (R) created a 2nd SPAP just for ADAP clients on Medicare under 175% but ineligible for Pt D full Extra Help & passed limited mental health parity.
 It has a pre-health reform state risk pool that excludes Medicare patients, requires pre-authorization & has a \$250 co-pay for "specialty" Rx's & a \$100,000/yr out-of-pocket cap but has low income premium discounts.
 Gov Perdue (D) set up a preferred Rx list, later adding some psychiatric Rx's to it); proposed closing 50 mental hosp beds & cutting MD, hosp, personal aide, maternal care & community mental health funds.
 She cut audiology & hospice care and limited speech, occu & phys therapy visits to 3/yr.
-ADAP was cut \$3 million, has a formulary limited to Tier 1 Rx's & an income level cut from 300 to 125%.
-The budget ends Medicaid's HIV case manager program & coverage of community-based rehab care and many child dental X-rays & sealants; limits breast surgery; and requires prior approval of X-rays, MRIs, MRAs, PET scans, ultra-sounds & some EPSDT services.
-The state later found \$14.1 million more for ADAP, cutting its waiting list to 166 (but may now require pre-authorization for Medicaid's HIV Rx's).
-The hospitals got the legislature to tax them \$200 million/yr to attract more US matching to raise their rates (even though they may have earlier over-charged Medicaid \$50 million) & meet other health costs; but, with a \$358 million budget cut, the state will limit or end coverage of adult insulin, eyeglasses, dentistry, podiatry & chiropractic care.
+ADAP was cut \$3 million, has a formulary limited to Tier 1 Rx's & an income level cut from 300 to 125% The budget ends Medicaid's HIV case manager program & coverage of community-based rehab care and many child dental X-rays & sealants; limits breast surgery; and requires prior approval of X-rays, MRIs, MRAs, PET scans, ultra-sounds & some EPSDT services.
+The state later found \$14.1 million more for ADAP, cutting its waiting list to 170 (but may now require pre-authorization for Medicaid's HIV Rx's).
+The hospitals got the legislature to tax them \$200 million/yr to attract more US matching to raise their rates (even though they may have earlier over-charged Medicaid \$50 million) & meet other health costs; but, with a large budget cut, the state will limit or end coverage of adult insulin, eyeglasses, dentistry, podiatry & chiropractic care.
 It seeks a waiver to give personal care services to board & care residents; and state plan amendments to better co-ordinate mental & primary care, pay coordinators extra to cut hospital readmissions & ER visits, and consolidate community childrens', disabled adults, the mentally ill & HIV patients into fuller coordinated care.
-CMS says the state's placing 1,000s of de-institutionalized mentally ill in board & care homes is improper and their costs are un-matchable-creating still another big state Medicaid funding crisis on top of the huge \$150 million Medicaid shortfall the state now faces.
+CMS says the state's placement 1,000s of de-institutionalized mentally ill in board & care homes is improper; so their costs are un-matchable-creating still another big state Medicaid funding crisis on top of the huge \$150 million Medicaid shortfall the state faces.
+For a comprehensive study of the state's Medicaid & related programs & their future prospects see www.taepusa.org